 - 13. This Court has subject-matter jurisdiction over this case under 28 U.S.C. § 1332(a) because the amount in controversy exceeds \$75,000, and Plaintiff and Defendants are residents and citizens of different states. - 14.
-The Court has personal jurisdiction over Defendants because they do business in the Western District of Washington and have sufficient minimum contacts with the District.
-Defendants intentionally avail themselves of the markets in this State through the promotion, marketing, and operations of their platforms at issue in this lawsuit in Washington, and by retaining the profits and proceeds from these activities, to render the exercise of jurisdiction by this Court permissible under Washington law and the United States Constitution.
+The Court has personal jurisdiction over Defendants because they do business in the District of Arizona and have sufficient minimum contacts with the District.
+Defendants intentionally avail themselves of the markets in this State through the promotion, marketing, and operations of their platforms at issue in this lawsuit in Arizona, and by retaining the profits and proceeds from these activities, to render the exercise of jurisdiction by this Court permissible under Arizona law and the United States Constitution. - 15.
+Venue is proper in the District of Arizona pursuant to 28 U.S.C.